nerandell/nerandell.github.io/_posts/2015-10-14-async-programming.md

 	return results
 ```

 The code basically returns a list of results.
-However for each item in this list, a network call has to be made in form of an rpc.
-When this loop runs, because of `yield from` statement in python the loop will block till the network call is successful and cpu will sit idle during this duration.
+However for each item in this list, a network call has to be made in form of a rpc.
+When this loop runs, because of the `yield from` statement, the loop will block till the network call is successful and cpu will be idle during this duration.
 The point to note here is that fetching one item for this list is completely independant of fetching other items.
 So there is no point blocking the loop and waiting for the result and then moving to the next iteration.
 We made a simple change and the time taken reduced drastically.
 This was the fix:

 ```python
 def order_detail(order_id):